jeroeningen/advidi_test/README.md

 In practice I prefer to setup my own VPS.
 The benefit of your own VPS is in my opinion that you have full control.
 The downside of your own VPS is that the first deployment may take some time, because you have to establish the VPS and write your own capistrano-script before you can deploy.
 On Heroku you don't have full-control on the server, but deploying for the first time is in most cases easier.
 So due to a lack of time and the simplicity of Heroku I used Heroku in this case.

+Currently I have a major issue that S3 Webservices are not working on Heroku.
+Which means that the uploaded banners are stored on the local filesystem.
+So after each deploy all banners will be lost.
+Furthermore, the seed Raketask does not work on Heroku (it does not upload the images).
+This is because Heroku uses the emphemeral filesystem.
+See also: http://stackoverflow.com/questions/12290223/how-can-i-access-files-from-a-rake-task-on-heroku

 ##Testing with Rspec
 Application tested using Rspec and Ruby 2.0.0p247 Please note the following: